URBAN TEACHERS STRUCTURE

 YEAR 1 – THE RESIDENCY YEAR

-Residents are expected to become familiar with the communities in which their schools are located and with the resources at the schools that include, but also go beyond, the teaching staff.
 Residents become deeply integrated into the work of supporting students during their first year in the Urban Teachers program.
-They conduct one-to-one and group assessments, lead mini-lesson teaching, analyze student work and student data, teach small groups, and lead whole class instruction.
-Residents also participate in practicum experiences that are designed to provide an opportunity to work intensively with small group of students from the host classroom.
-Residents work with students in math and/or literacy.
-The practicum allows residents to assess and analyze student data, and then plan and teach data-driven lessons.
-All of these experiences derive from the content and skills that residents are learning in their graduate coursework and coaching interactions.
+They conduct one-to-one and group assessments, lead mini-lesson teaching, analyze student work and student data, teach small groups, and lead whole-class instruction.
+Residents also participate in practicum experiences that are designed to provide an opportunity to work intensively with a small group of students from the host classroom.
+The Residency year includes approximately 9 weeks of student teaching.
+The student teaching experiences give Residents the opportunity to develop and practice their instructional and classroom management skills in a whole-class setting.
+All of these clinical experiences derive from the content and skills that Residents are learning in their graduate coursework and coaching interactions.

 YEAR 2 & 3 – THE FELLOW YEARS